SAP/project-foxhound/dockerfiles/README.md

-# Taintfox Docker Files
+# Project "Foxhound" Docker Files

-The Dockerfile in this directory provides a number of containers for developing, building and deploying taintfox for Ubuntu.
+The Dockerfile in this directory provides a number of containers for developing, building and deploying project "Foxhound" for Ubuntu.

 The file uses the multi-stage build pattern detailed here: https://docs.docker.com/develop/develop-images/multistage-build/.